Microtan65/PClock/README.md

 This code is inteded to be run on a Rasberry Pi to drive two Sure 2416 LED panels mounted side by side giving a display area of 48x16 pixels.
 It uses the pi4j java library to drive the Raspberry Pi SPI interface.
-It is written in Scala using Akka asyncronous operation and Spray to provide an HTTP REST interface for control.
+It is written in Scala using Akka asyncronous operation and Spray for HTTP support.
+There are a set of different time animations as well as scrolling text function which can display an adhoc message or an RSS feed.
+An HTTP REST interface allows control of the clock for selecting the current time animation and controlling the message/RSS display.

 It provides a set of time animations which include: